Indiana INdicators: A New Community Health Dashboard

 Dashboards have become a popular way to hone in on what’s critical.
 The dashboard indicators used on this site were deemed of critical importance to Indiana and our communities by professionals at the Indiana State Department of Health and the Indiana Hospital Association.

 There are two geographic levels to the dashboard—statewide and community level (county).
-The state dashboard provides a comparison of Indiana to the nation, while the community dashboard compares a user-selected county to the state.
+The demographic dashboard compares a user-selected county to the state, while the health dashboard provides a snapshot of important health trends around the state.
 Where goals (or targets) are available, those are shown with the indicator as a way to determine how far we have to go to make progress or achieve an optimum target.

 The site can also demonstrate where communities are succeeding in improving health.
 Looking at the prenatal smoking indicator, we can see that Adams County has reduced the percentage of mothers smoking during pregnancy to 9.7 percent, lower than the state’s percentage of 17.1 percent (see Figure 1).